Margaret Sullivan (journalist): The New York Times

 In the New York Times announcement of Sullivan's appointment on July 16, 2012, former executive editor Jill Abramson said, "Margaret has exactly the right experience to assume this critical role for us at this time.
 She has an impressive 32-year background in print journalism where she has distinguished herself as a reporter, columnist, editor and manager.
 And critically for us at this time, she has shown adeptness at embracing new platforms and engaging and interacting with readers in real time online, in print and in person."
 Unlike previous public editors of The New York Times, Sullivan signed on for four years.

 In December 2015, Sullivan announced that she was not renewing her contract with The Times.
 Sullivan stated that "The role really requires an outsider's perspective, so I've thought all along that having a clear time limit serves The Times and its readers best."

 Her tenure was celebrated by both journalists and readers.
 "Her tenure accomplished many things, most importantly the potential of web-based media reporting and criticism to combat the media establishment's groupthink," Eric Alterman observed.

 Washington Post

 In February 2016, it was announced that when Sullivan left The Times, she would be joining The Washington Post as its media columnist.
 Arthur Sulzberger Jr., The Timess publisher, praised Sullivan in a memo to staff stating that she had "ushered the position into a new age."
 Her first column in The Washington Post ran on May 22, 2016.
 On August 10, 2022, Sullivan announced her departure in memo to staff, calling it a "self-imposed term limit".
 On the same day, Duke University named Sullivan as their 2023 Egan Visiting professor.
 Sullivan's final column for The Post was published on August 21, 2022.

+The Guardian

+Since January 2023, Sullivan has been a media, politics, and culture columnist for The Guardian US.

+Columbia University

+On Jan.
+1, 2024, Sullivan began her role as executive director for the Craig Newmark Center for Journalism Ethics and Security at Columbia University.
+She has previously taught Audience and Engagement courses at Columbia.

 Awards

 In 2020, Sullivan was awarded the Mirror Award for her Post article on the media coverage of Donald Trump's first impeachment.
+The same year she won the Penn State University Bart Richards Award for Media Criticism.
+She also won the 2023 AEJMC First Amendment Award in 2023.